SHOWTIME: Dr. Joaquin Garcia High debuts bilingual musical for students and families

 "I'm very excited, and I'm sure she will love it too," Rodriguez told Jorges in Spanish.

-Senior Evan Paggi, performing in English, says the effort was doubled to make sure everything was timed out correctly between the two ensembles.
+Senior Evan Paggi, performing in English, said the effort was doubled to make sure everything was timed out correctly between the two ensembles.

 "It's nice being able to have everyone understand exactly what you are trying to convey," Paggi said.